gordonkristan/finances/README.md

 ### Developing

-Start the webpack dev server using `npm start`.
+First install webpack-dev-server with `npm i -g npm-dev-server`.
+Then start the webpack dev server using `npm start`.
 Then navigate to `localhost:8080`.
 This currently uses hash-based routing, so if you wanted to navigate to, for instance, the expenses page: [http://localhost:8080/#/budget/expenses](http://localhost:8080/#/budget/expenses)

 ### Deploying